taggify/dev-challenge/README.md

 ## Frontend

 The frontend consists of two weather widgets, one horizontal and one vertical.
 The widgets should display the latest weather information stored in the database.
+At minimum should display:

+- Weather condition (sunny, rainy, cloudy, etc)
+- Temperature in Cº
+- Hour of lecture
+- Name of the city

 In addition to the weather widgets, the frontend should also display a history of weather readings.
 When a user selects a reading from the history, the corresponding weather information should be displayed in the widgets.